jzhao0802/palab/read_and transform_data.md

     * "Key" for the column which is the primary key
     * "Other" for an attribute or any other type of column not listed above.
   * Every entry in the data metadata must have a value in _Type_.
+* `max_levels`
+  * The maximum number of levels that a variable labelled as categorical in the data_metadata should have.
 * `missing_values`
   * A comma delimited string of missing values for all columns.
   * e.g. "-999, 0, -99"
-* `max_levels`
-  * The maximum number of levels that a variable labelled as categorical in the data_metadata should have.
 * `output_csv`
   * This can either be TRUE or FALSE.
 * `output_dir`
-  * The directory into which all outputs will be output to.
+  * The directory into which all outputs will be written to.
 * `outcome`
   * The name of variable to use as an outcome.